 Catherine M. Martin

 After growing up and attending nursing school and college in New York City, Catherine married and moved to Alabama, New York, and Minnesota, before settling in Maine in 1991.
 She and her husband both received master’s degrees at the University of Maine Orono.
 She is still very involved in teaching Montessori education, primarily to adult learners now; she is involved in community activities such as the USM advisory board, peace and social justice committee at her church, area choir, and the art museum.
 Catherine loves outdoor activities, such as running, snow shoeing and tennis—despite bad knees.
-She and her husband have five adult children, and six (soon to be seven) grandchildren—a growing brood they love to spend time with and that keeps Catherine and her husband young.
+She has five adult children, and six (soon to be seven) grandchildren—a growing brood she loves to spend time with and that keeps her young.
 Catherine has been on the board for about ten years and has watched our organization grow and change in many great ways.

 Wendelanne is a Licensed Clinical Professional Counselor with extensive experience in women and family health, individual/family counseling, clinical supervision and community outreach.
 She holds a B.A. in English and Education from The University of Montana and a M.S. in Counseling Psychology from Dominican University.
 Since 1997 she has worked for Pen Bay Medical Center in Rockport, Maine.
 She is the mother of three grown children who live in Brooklyn, Los Angeles and San Francisco.
 Wendelanne loves to travel, visit family and is an avid gardener.